odoo/documentation/legal/terms/enterprise.rst

 on the Customer's systems, and the corresponding remedy for each Covered Version.

-The Customer understands that the Bug and the information in the Security Advisory must be treated are Confidential Information as described in :ref:`confidentiality` during the embargo period prior to the public disclosure.
+The Customer understands that the Bug and the information in the Security Advisory must be treated as Confidential Information as described in :ref:`confidentiality` during the embargo period prior to the public disclosure.

 .. _upgrade: